Twisted Conjugacy in Houghton's groups: An algorithm for finding a conjugator in

-\begin{rem} From Lemma \ref{lemreducetofsym}, if for any $g, h \in \G$ a set $V(g, h, H_n^*(g))$ is computable, then it is possible to decide whether any $a, b \in \G$ are conjugate in $H_n^*(a)$.
-By Lemma \ref{lemreducedcasesufficient}, it will then be possible to decide whether any $a, b \in \G$ are conjugate in $H_n$.
-From Section \ref{Sectionequivproblem}, this will mean that TCP($H_n$) is solvable. \end{rem} In the following two sections we will show that $V(g, h, H_n^*(g))$ is computable (from only $g$ and $h$).
-In Section \ref{sectionbound1} we show that the following is computable. \begin{not*} Let $g, h \in \G$ and $n\ge 2$.
-Let $M_I(g, h)$ denote a number such that, if $g$ and $h$ are conjugate in $H_n^*(g)<\G$, then there is a conjugator $x \in H_n^*(g)$ with
+\begin{rem} From Lemma \ref{lemreducetofsym}, if for any $g, h \in \G$ a set $V(g, h, H_n^*(g))$ is computable, then it is possible to decide whether any $g, h \in \G$ are $H_n^*(g)$-conjugated.
+By Lemma \ref{lemreducedcasesufficient}, it will then be possible to decide whether any $g, h \in \G$ are $H_n$-conjugated.
+From Section \ref{Sectionequivproblem}, this will mean that TCP($H_n$) is solvable. \end{rem} In the following two sections we will show that for any $g, h \in \G$ a witness set of $H_n^*(g)$-conjugation is computable from only $g$ and $h$.
+In Section \ref{sectionbound1} we show that the following is computable. \begin{not*} Let $n\in \{2, 3, \ldots\}$ and $g, h \in \G$.
+Let $M_I(g, h)$ denote a number such that, if $g$ and $h$ are $H_n^*(g)$-conjugated, then there is a conjugator $x \in H_n^*(g)$ with

 \end{not*} In Section \ref{sectionbound2} we show that for any $g, h \in \G$, numbers $\{y_j(g,h)\mid j \in I^c(g)\}$ are computable (using only $g$ and $h$) such that if there exists an $x \in H_n^*(g)$ which conjugates $g$ to $h$, then there is an $x' \in H_n^*(g)$ which conjugates $g$ to $h$ such that $t_i(x')=t_i(x)$ for all $i \in I(g)$ and $t_j(x')=y_j(g,h)$ for all $j \in I^c(g)$.